Chartres is located towards the east of the Loire Valley region and south-west of Orleans.

 The Medieval Centre of Chartres lies in the narrow streets and alleys around the cathedral, and has a good mix of ancient buildings.It is reasonably compact and best explored on foot.

-There are also a good number of shops (some quite chic, others less so) to discover and pick up the occasional treat - you might be tempted by the local macaroons, or the speciality sweets of praline chocolate covered with Swiss meringue and known as Mentchikoffs.
+As you are exploring you will find a good number of shops (some quite chic, others less so) where you can pick up the occasional treat - you might be tempted by the local macaroons, or the speciality sweets of praline chocolate covered with Swiss meringue and known as Mentchikoffs.

 While talking of shopping, you might like to try and be in Chartres for the weekly market, held in the town each Saturday; and if you are an antiques enthusiast you are in for a treat - there are many antiques shops to discover, especially around the Rue de la Porte Guillaume, Rue des Changes and Boulevard Chasles.